 Keep the following in mind:

-- Squatters or trespassers may make fraudulent claims in order to remain on the property.
-If they present false or fabricated paperwork to the owners or the police.
-This is, however, illegal.
+- Squatters or trespassers may make fraudulent claims to remain on the property.
+It is illegal to present false or fabricated paperwork to the owners or the police.

 - Squatters do have rights, but they can be arrested as criminal trespassers if they do not fulfill the requirements for adverse possession.